santacodes/SecureEx/README.md

 ## 🕹️ Working

 1. SSL Certificate.domain Checker
-2. Web Processing and Fetching uping api.go
+2. Web Processing and Fetching domain details using api.go
 3. Neural Network Predictions
-4. Caching Recorded Data and Storing into our databases using Go
+4. Caching Recorded Data and Storing into our databases using Go to avoid inefficiency
-5. Hosting a Dynamic And efficient website using Docker from images of our server.
+5. Hosting a Dynamic And efficient web app using Docker from images of our server.
 6. We can get a Popup about Inauthentic Websites through the JavaScript.

 ## 🚩 Motivation